rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     The system can be constructed by introducing new language expressions (as a sequence of `typdef`s, as he seems to mean).
 -   TODO: What is the nature of numbers?
+-   Sometimes I feel like Carnap repeats his theses though as if that helps support them.
+    He says over and over that accepting a thing in a language is practical matter, not a theoretical/metaphysical one, which I agree with to a degree.
+    But then that leaves us on the edge of a lot of semantic cliffs, saying "but what do our abstract entities mean?", or rather, "what does their scientific success mean?".
+-   In the end, my impression is that I'm still not satisfied with nominalism.
+    I feel like the road to addressing Carnap, the issues he should have acknowledged, is that some of our abstract classes are *super fucking natural*.
+    The success of some instances of our abstract internal languages should lead one, through the same methods of scientific inference that we do within the internal language, to do *abduction to natural kinds* in the external world and to deny the likely success of that abduction is to plead that there is a conspiracy.

 ### Quine, W. (1951).
 Two Dogmas of Empiricism.